 Internships, by definition, should be accomplished during a finite period, usually either a semester or year.
 However, in some situations, such as completing an apprenticeship in a highly skilled trade, a student may require more time.Virtual internship

 Remote work is increasingly popular in a technological society, and some organizations may have few (or no) physical facilities.
 These internships may appeal to students who require more flexibility, and whose work suits the virtual environment.
+Virtual internships may be especially appealing to students already comfortable with working remotely such as those who have earned an online bachelor's degree or who are considering enrolling in an online master's program.

 In some industries, unpaid internships are more typical than others.
 For example, non-profit organizations may only offer unpaid internships due to budgetary constraints.
 If a company can afford to pay an intern, they certainly should make the effort.
 Ultimately, the position should be to value of the student and their learning, rather than to fill a staffing void for the employer.Deanna Parkton